Sumit-Baviskar/Covid-19-Status-in-Asia/README.md

 The **purpose of this analysis** is to provide insights into how various Asian countries have been affected by the Covid-19 pandemic.
 Specifically, the analysis examines:

-- Total deaths due to Covid-19 by country, allowing us to understand the impact of the virus on different populations.
+- **Total deaths due to Covid-19 by country**, allowing us to understand the impact of the virus on different populations.

-- Total successful vaccinations by country and year, highlighting the efforts of each country in controlling the spread of the virus.
+- **Total successful vaccinations by country and year**, highlighting the efforts of each country in controlling the spread of the virus.

-- Death rate by country, which is a critical metric in understanding how effective healthcare systems have been in preventing fatalities.
+- **Death rate by country**, which is a critical metric in understanding how effective healthcare systems have been in preventing fatalities.

 By examining these aspects, we aim to uncover patterns and correlations between country-specific factors such as population size, GDP, and healthcare infrastructure, and their pandemic outcomes.
 Ultimately, this analysis provides valuable recommendations on improving preparedness and response mechanisms for future pandemics.